On the Level: Car Free Blog

 The transatlantic crossing will take ten days, and the cabin and all meals are included in the price, which makes it more expensive than flying (but not that much more when all is said and done).
 There’s even a ping pong table, swimming pool with sea water, an exercise room, and a video library aboard.
 My friend Hitesh sent me this article about “rogue waves” that are up to 100 feet high and prowl the ocean just looking for container vessels carrying transport activists.
 Thanks Hitesh.
 You make me feel so confident about my upcoming voyage.
 I’ll just hope I make it across the Atlantic safely despite rogue waves, potential collapse of the Greenland Ice Sheet, pirates, or crazy hurricanes (the climate started getting rough….)
 I plan to write in this blog every day while at sea, then upload it all when I arrive in Europe on September 6th.
 So stay tuned……

-Click here to read the rest of my blog entries from my SF to Bristol trip.
+Click here to read the rest of my blog entries from this trip.

 and cycle.